 Can HPV vaccine (Gardasil-9) be Given to Men and Women Who Had HPV Before?

-Studies show that the HPV vaccine is also effective in preventing recurrent precancerous lesions in patients who had prior HPV infection.
+Studies show that the HPV vaccine is also effective in preventing recurrent precancerous lesions in patients who had a prior HPV infection.
 It is very likely that the HPV vaccine may also decrease the recurrence rate of genital warts (penile warts and scrotal warts) in men and vaginal warts as well as labial HPV genital warts in women.

 At New York Urology Specialists, we offer Gardasil-9 for men and women with a history of HPV as an option to decrease frequency and chances of recurrence.
 Contact us to schedule an appointment.

 Consult an experienced doctor at New York Urology Specialists to discuss treatment for genital warts and the need to evaluate your sexual partner.
 A number of treatment options for genital warts in men and women are available, including creams and surgical genital wart removal.
 Remember, genital warts are not the same as warts on the hands and feet.
 Do not self-treat genital warts with over-the-counter wart removal treatments.
 Talk to our specialists about the most effective treatment for genital warts.

 You can find pictures of genital warts as well as before and after treatment images in our genital wart image gallery.